-The seventh annual Festival of Tibet will be a celebration of the resilience and optimism of a people and culture under threat.
+Brisbane’s 9th annual Festival of Tibet is a celebration of the resilience and optimism of a people and culture under threat.
 Founded on the principles of compassion and non-violence, this all-ages festival explores these universal themes through concerts, exhibitions, discussion and workshops.

 Witness the creation of a superb Sand Mandala from millions of grains of coloured sand, learn to cook Tibetan dumplings, paint, meditate, contemplate and be swept up in beautiful music – the Festival of Tibet offers something for everyone.

 Proudly sponsored by Brisbane Powerhouse, Philip Bacon Galleries, Perfect Potion, Chris Hooper Promotions, The Yellow Church Yoga & Natural Health Centre and supported by Tibet Information Office, Tibetan Cultural Centre, Himalayan Film Festival, Australia Tibet Council, Chenrezig Institute and BEMAC.